[1] "character"

 head(er_visits_age)

 R does not realize that there is any order related to the AGE values.
-It will assume that it is alphabetical (for numbers, this means ascending order).
+It will assume that it is alphanumeric (for numbers, this means ascending order).

 For the next steps, let’s take a subset of data.